-Training and development(3) are a key aspect of Remploy's employment policy, and each hourly-paid employee has an individual training and action(4) Throughout the company, there is also an awareness that progression, and the opportunity to progress, is a (5) factor.
-In the Manufacturing Services Group, for example, the policy is to(6) as many employees as possible in two of the core businesses.
-Once they have achieved this, the employees are(7)
+Training and development (3) are a key aspect of Remploy's employment policy, and each hourly-paid employee has an individual training and action (4).
+Throughout the company, there is also an awareness that progression, and the opportunity to progress, is a factor.
+In the Manufacturing Services Group for example, the policy is to (6).

+(5) factor.
+In the Manufacturing Services Group, for example, the policy is to (6) as many employees as possible in two of the core businesses.
+Once they have achieved this, the employees are (7).